- Your personality isn’t fixed and changes throughout your life.

-If you are stuck in your life, that’s the only book you need to read.
+If you are stuck in your life, that’s the only book you need.

-Unlike most self-help gurus, Ben Hardy has a Ph.D. in psychology and was the most read writer in the world on Medium between 2015 and 2018.
+Unlike most self-help gurus, Ben Hardy practices what he preaches.
+He has a Ph.D. in psychology and was the most read writer in the world on Medium between 2015 and 2018.

 I recommend you read the book for a full understanding of the principles.

-Personality isn’t fixed, but changes as people go through life.
-Personality tests are mere photographs of a person’s emotional state at instant T. They don’t mean anything at all.
+Despite what personality tests will tell you, personality isn’t fixed.
+It changes as people go through life.
+Personality tests are mere photographs of a person’s emotional state at instant T. They don’t mean anything at all, neither about your future nor your past.

 Personality is shaped by different factors.
 These are: